oscarknagg/few-shot/README.md

 - [x] Reproduce Prototypical Networks to a few % on Omniglot
 - [x] Reproduce Prototypical Networks to a few % on miniImageNet
-- [ ] Reproduce Matching Networks to a few % on Omniglot
+- [x] Reproduce Matching Networks to a few % on Omniglot
-- [ ] Reproduce Matching Networks to a few % on miniImageNet
+- [x] Reproduce Matching Networks to a few % on miniImageNet
+- [ ] Correctly implement FCE for Matching Networks
 - [ ] Upload pretrained models
 - [ ] Clean up code
+- [ ] Prettify README
 - [ ] Write blog post

 # Setup